-College and Career Preparation (CCP) offers individuals who want to obtain their GED at Northland Pioneer College an orientation designed to improve their chances of successfully completing the GED exam.
-The "Opportunities Through Education (OTE)" orientation is approximately eight hours long.
-Grants may be available for GED preparation courses.
-The OTE is mandatory to receive continued financial assistance and is required for Adult Basic Education students.

-GED candidates and all new adult education students will benefit from "Opportunities Through Education," CCP 055x.
-Students are introduced to the advantages of education, learn tips for success, set goals, and discover services that can support their learning.
-Students complete the Test of Adult Basic Education (TABE) and prepare a writing sample.
-At the end of the orientation, instructors will recommend signing up for the GED test or to take additional GED preparation courses.
+For adults who did not receive a high school diploma, College and Career Preparation (CCP) offers an orientation designed to improve their chances of successfully completing the High School Equivalency (HSE) diploma or General Education Diploma (GED®) exams.
+The "Opportunities Through Education (OTE)," CCP 055x, orientation introduces students to the advantages of education while providing learning tips to success, how to set and achieve goals, and how to discover and utilize services to support their learning.
+During the eight-hour orientation, students will complete the Test of Adult Basic Education (TABE) and prepare a writing sample.
+At the end of the orientation, instructors will recommend signing up for the HSE/GED® test or to take additional preparation courses.